MyPerfectWords - Essay Writing Service

 Let’s take a look at the key difference between the two speech types:

 • Impromptu speeches do not allow preparation for the speech and they often lack structure and familiarity.
+You can check impromptu speech topics for an idea.

 • On the other hand, extemporaneous speeches require a little preparation time, some organization, and familiar topics.